sharkrf/osp-http-api/README.md

 Also it handles SMS sending.

 Call types: 0 - private, 1 - group.
-Format IDs: 0 - ETSI, 1 - UDP.
+Format IDs: 0 - ETSI, 1 - UDP, 2 - UDP/Chinese.
 See user manual for more info.
 If a new message is received, *rx_msg_valid* is 1.
 Setting a new *send_srcid* in the query overwrites the *default_srcid*.